programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 {% include figure.html filename="update-default-branch.png" caption="Update your default branch to gh-pages for the repo" %}

-In this lesson, when we write a link that includes [https://github.com/scholarslab/collabdemo], please replace "scholarslab" with your GitHub username, and "collabdemo" with whatever you named your repository [above](#name-your-repo).
+In this lesson, when we write a link that includes [https://github.com/scholarslab/CollabDemo], please replace "scholarslab" with your GitHub username, and "CollabDemo" with whatever you named your repository [above](#name-your-repo).

 ### Set up Netlify
 Netlify is a service that will allow you to preview new content submitted by your collaborators before making it a part of your website.
 This makes it easier for people of varying technical levels to contribute to your project, but it requires a bit of setup.